zx80/flask-simple-auth/DOCUMENTATION.md

   checks returns *None*.
   Default is *404*.

-- `FSA_LOCAL` sets the internal object isolation level, must be consistent with the module WSGI usage.
+- `FSA_LOCAL` sets the internal object isolation level.
+  It must be consistent with the module WSGI usage.
   Possible values are *process*, *thread* (several threads can be used by the WSGI server) and *werkzeug* (should work with sub-thread level request handling, eg greenlets).
   Default is *thread*.

 - `FSA_ERROR_RESPONSE` sets the handler for generating responses on errors.
-  Text values  *plain* or *json* generate a simple `text/plain` or `application/json` responses.
+  Text values  *plain* or *json* generate simple `text/plain` or `application/json` responses.
   Using *json:error* generates a JSON dictionary with key *error* holding the error message.
   The response generation can be fully overriden by providing a callable